SrPatinhas/tribute/README.md

 If you want to embed a link in your `selectTemplate` then you need to make sure that the anchor is wrapped in an element with `contenteditable="false"`.
 This makes the anchor clickable _and_ fixes issues with matches being modifiable.
+We also recomend adding the `data-tribute-trigger=""` attribute to the anchor so that Tribute can check for the maxDisplayItems limit.

 ```js
 var tribute = new Tribute({